ix-ax/AXOpen/src/base/src/AXOpen.VisualComposer/README.md

 ## Customizable option

-If you have role Administrator you can every `DraggableItem` customizing with these options:
+If you have role Administrator you can every `VisualComposerItem` customizing with these options:

 - position - can be moved on site
 - show - show or hide